OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 If you're new to OpenMDAO, then all you need to know is that the API in 1.0 is different then in any older version.
-So, if you look at older models in a forum post or something, don't be surprised when the code doesn't quite look right.
+So, if you look at older models in a forum post or something, don't be surprised when the code doesn't look quite right.

 If you're an existing OpenMDAO user trying to move your models up into this version, then there are a bunch of API changes you need to be aware of.
 OpenMDAO 1.0 Alpha, is a departure from the versions that preceded it (OpenMDAO 0.0.1 through 0.13.0).
 In fact, OpenMDAO 1.0 is a complete re-write of the framework from the ground up.
-The new code base is much smaller (~5000 lines of code), and will be much easier for others to work with.
+The new code base is much smaller (it's now ~5000 lines of code), and will be much easier for others to work with.

-We tried to follow a couple of guiding principals in the re-write:
+We tried to follow a couple of guiding principles in the re-write:

 #.
 The code base should have as few dependencies as possible
 #.
-The user facing API should be as small and self-consistent as possible
+The user-facing API should be as small and self-consistent as possible
 #.
-There should not be any magic happening without the user's knowledge
+There should not be any "magic" happening without the user's knowledge

-To that end we've made some very significant changes to the framework.
-Some of the most notable changes include:
+To that end we've made some significant changes to the framework.
+Some of the most notable differences include:

   - The Component execute method is now named `solve_nonlinear`
   - There are now three types of variables: `parameter`, `output`, and `state`
   - The way you define and access framework variables (we've removed our dependency on Traits)
   - The way you group sets of components together (Assembly has been replaced with Group)
-  - Solvers not drivers any more.
+  - Solvers are not drivers any more.
 Optimizers and DOE are still drivers
   - There is no more workflow

-If you'd like to get a more direct comparison between old and new OpenMDAO input files, check out our `guide to converting your models <Pre-1.0 Conversion Guide>`_.
+If you'd like to get a more direct comparison between old and new OpenMDAO input files, check out our `guide to converting your models, the <Pre-1.0 Conversion Guide>`_.
-While a lot of the API has changed, the overall major concepts are mostly the same.
+While a lot of the API has changed, the overall concepts are mostly the same.
-You still have components, which get grouped together with connections defining data passing between them.
-The new API helps draw a sharper line between what is a framework variable and what is a regular python attribute.
-It also lowers the amount of different kinds of objects you have to interact with.
+You still have components, which get grouped together with connections, defining data passing between them.
+The new API helps draw a sharper line between what is a framework variable and what is a regular Python attribute.
+The new API also reduces the number of different kinds of objects you have to interact with.

 Since this is still an Alpha release, there is a lot of missing functionality compared to the older versions.
-For example we're not yet automatically computing execution order for you, and we don't have full support for file wrapped components yet.
-We'll be working on adding in the missing features as we go, but the Alpha is already very capable, especially for gradient based optimization with analytic derivatives.
+For example, we're not yet automatically computing execution order for you, and we don't have full support for file-wrapped components yet.
+We'll be working on adding the missing features as we go, but the Alpha is already very capable, especially for gradient-based optimization with analytic derivatives.
-We're putting it out specifically for our users to try the new API and can start to play around with it.
+We're putting it out specifically for our users to try the new API so that they can start to play around with it.
 If you have any feedback, we'd love to hear it.

 ===================